China to ease decades-old one-child policy nationwide

 While the easing of the controls will not have a substantial demographic impact in the world’s most populous nation, it could pave the way for the abolition of the policy.

-“The demographic significance is minimal but the political significance is substantial,” said Wang Feng, a sociology professor at Fudan University specialising in China’s demographics, before the announcement.
+“The demographic significance is minimal but the political significance is substantial,” said Wang Feng, a sociology professor at Fudan University specializing in China’s demographics, before the announcement.

 “This is one of the most urgent policy changes that we’ve been awaiting for years.
 What this will mean is a very speedy abolishment of the one-child policy.”